Pullusb/snippetsLibrary/README.md

 - Find a way to resolve eventual conflict (different file with same name) -> example, pop up a windows with infos display and button to do action on name who have ultiple entry.
 - Maybe avoid scan doubles.
 - TabTrigger : use the tabstop syntax on snippets to jump the cursor after insertion in blender.
 (Very hard to implement...)
-- Convert and send : adding path to the addon pref so the user converted snippets goes immediately in IDE folder (overwritting old conversion)
 - quick insert : Double click to insert (with UIlist only an ugly modal on each clic or and operator in list but operator force center the text...)
 - online lib : Make some sort of repo where every user can pull-push snippets...(super difficult)